A Review of Radio Frequency Based Localization for Aerial and Ground Robots with 5G Future Perspectives: Range-based Algorithms

 A straightforward solution to cope with the highly non-linearity is linearization, like using Taylor expansion \cite{zhai_recursive_2021}.
 However, the recursive LS method brings more fidelity and accuracy in the cost of complexity and computation burden \cite{zhai_recursive_2021}.
 The Weighted Least Squares (WLS) method is more efficient, which puts different weights on the measurement.
 In one intuitive way, weights are selected based on the distance.
 The optimal way is to exploit the covariance of the measurement noise for WLS.
 When such information is not at hand for noise, there are some efforts to estimate it \cite{kang_hybrid_2020}.

 In addition to position, other unknown parameters can also be jointly estimated, like unknown PLE \cite{li_rss-based_2006} and transmission power (for RSS-based localization) \cite{sun_robust_2021}.
-Unfortunately, \cite{sun_robust_2021} also considers the unknown weight matrix and Non-line-of-sight (NLOS) impact by adding a random variable to the propagation model, which adds to the complexity of the problem.
-To deal with this issue, the semi-definite relaxation (SDR) technique is used as an approximation, transforming the problem into convex semi-definite programming.
+Recent work \cite{sun_robust_2021} has expanded this concept further by considering both unknown weight matrices and Non-Line-of-Sight (NLOS) impact, modeled by introducing random variables to the propagation model.
+While this approach enhances accuracy, it significantly increases problem complexity.
+To address this challenge, the semi-definite relaxation (SDR) technique serves as an effective approximation, transforming the non-convex problem into convex semi-definite programming.

 In a more efficient framework, the relative error is employed instead of the estimation error, called Least Squares Relative Error (LSRE) \cite{wang_cooperative_2019, shi_least_2020}.
 The relative error is the ratio of the absolute error to the measured value.
 In LS, all observations are treated equally, implying the same precision for all data, which is critical in reality.